janbredenbeek/QL-MultiMon/README.md

 # QL-MultiMon
 A Machine code monitor and disassembler for the Sinclair QL, written in 1986-87.
 Manual updated February 2017.

-Source code included but needs a lot of cleaning up and commenting...
+This is the original v2.1 release with extensive source code comments, thanks to Norman Dunbar.
+For the latest beta release, please select the v300_working branch.